-How long does it take to register a company in Singapore?
+How long does it take to register a Singapore Company?

 The timeline needed to register a new company can vary from a few hours to days.
-When working with a corporate secretary the timeframe is primarily determined by how quickly each shareholder and director can send to the corporate secretary their personal documentation for verification such as a proof of identification and residential address.
+When working with a company secretary the timeframe is primarily determined by how quickly each shareholder and director can send to the company secretary their personal documentation for verification such as a proof of identification and residential address.

-How much it cost to register a company in Singapore?
+How much it cost to register company in Singapore?

 At Sleek we can help register your company for FREE when you subscribe to our company secretary services package.
 If you decide to register yourself directly then the company registration fee is S$300 and the the purchase of your company name is S$15.
 When we help you to register not only will we absorb your incorporation fee but our team will also help you to prepare many other documentation your company will need.